V&A, London | 28.09.2018

 If it’s not clear: I’m not only seduced by this work – the boldness and intelligence of the choreography – but turned on by these dancing figures who luxuriate and stretch in the deliciousness of this soft streetwear.
 I wonder about the aesthetics and pleasures on offer here – how much is this work tied to a particularly gay male sense of pleasure, precision and seduction?
 How might this choreography be read by other watchers, touchers, lovers?
 But Lads is engaged precisely in these questions of codification and ownership.
 Despite the near-ubiquity of urban sportswear as a ‘uniform’ of contemporary dance, there’s a specificity to its use here that sharply questions how the costumes and poses of masculinity – across race, sexuality and class – are proposed, appropriated, abandoned and reclaimed.

 One twists and poses on the ground as the other towers above to photograph.
 The mediation and digitisation of this watching keeps their relation indirect and open; their watching echoes out to our own.
-I think of Leo Bersani writing about the radical anti-relational homosexuality of Jean Genet’s Funeral Rites, in which two traitorous soldiers fucking on a rooftop look out to a war-torn Paris.
+I think of Leo Bersani writing about the radical anti-relational homosexuality of Jean Genet’s Funeral Rites, in which two traitorous soldiers fuck on a rooftop before a war-torn Paris.
 Rather than producing a closed unit in which they face one another, their intimacy rather perpetually opens itself and these lovers to the night-sky, an uncertain future, the world.
 The sexuality of Lads is in the pleasure of the image, of the offer to become an image for (and of) one another.
 This homo intimacy – and the use and circulation of this clothing – is revealed to be a public display of possession, desire, unfolding, openness and escape.

 Photo credit: Thomas Dupal.